Central limit theorem and influence function for the MCD estimators at general multivariate distributions

-The proof of Theorem~\ref{th:AN} relies on the following result from~\cite{pollard84}, which we state for easy reference. \begin{theorem} \textsc{(Pollard, 1984)} Let $\mathcal{F}$ be a permissible class of real valued functions with envelope $H\geq |\phi|$, $\phi\in \mathcal{F}$, and suppose that $0<\mathbb{E}[H(X)^2]<\infty$.
-If the class of graphs of functions in $\mathcal{F}$ has polynomial discrimination, then for each $\eta>0$ and $\eps>0$ there exists $\delta>0$ such that
+The proof of Theorem \ref{th:AN} relies on the following result from \cite{pollard84}, which we state for easy reference. \begin{theorem}[(Pollard, 1984)] Let $\mathcal{F}$ be a permissible class of real valued functions with envelope $H\geq |\phi|$, $\phi\in\mathcal{F}$, and suppose that $0<\mathbb{E}[H(X)^2]<\infty$.
+If the class of graphs of functions in\vadjust{\goodbreak} $\mathcal{F}$ has polynomial discrimination, then for each $\eta>0$ and $\eps>0$ there exists $\delta>0$ such that

-where $[\delta]=\{(\phi_1,\phi_2):\phi_1,\phi_2\in \mathcal{F}\text{ and }\int (\phi_1-\phi_2)^2\,dP_0<\delta^2\}$. \end{theorem} The theorem is not stated as such in~\cite{pollard84}, but it is a combination of the Approximation Lemma (p.~27), Lemma II.36 (p.~34) and the Equicontinuity Lemma (p.~150).
-The polynomial discrimination of $\mathcal{F}$ provides a suitable bound on the entropy of $\mathcal{F}$ (Approximation Lemma together with Lemma II.36).
-The stochastic equicontinuity stated in Theorem~\ref{th:pollard} is then a consequence of the fact that the entropy of $\mathcal{F}$ is small enough (Equicontinuity Lemma).
-The classes of functions we will encounter in this way can always be indexed by the parameter set $\R^k\times \mathrm{PDS}(k)\times \R_+$, and are easily seen to be permissible in the sense of Pollard~\cite{pollard84}.
+where $[\delta]=\{(\phi_1,\phi_2)\dvt\phi_1,\phi_2\in\mathcal {F}\mbox{ and }\int(\phi_1-\phi_2)^2\,\mathrm{d}P_0<\delta^2\}$. \end{theorem} The theorem is not stated as such in \cite{pollard84}, but it is a combination of the Approximation lemma (page 27), Lemma II.36 (page 34) and the Equicontinuity lemma (page 150).
+The polynomial discrimination of $\mathcal{F}$ provides a suitable bound on the entropy of $\mathcal{F}$ (Approximation lemma together with Lemma II.36).
+The stochastic equicontinuity stated in Theorem \ref{th:pollard} is then a consequence of the fact that the entropy of $\mathcal{F}$ is small enough (Equicontinuity lemma).
+The classes of functions we will encounter in this way can always be indexed by the parameter set $\R^k\times \operatorname{PDS}(k)\times\R_+$, and are easily seen to be permissible in the sense of Pollard \cite{pollard84}.